As soon as Iris gets off the bus and, together with her mother, moves through the crowds of people at a bus station in Managua, Nicaragua, she hides.

 In a certain way, she’s lucky.
 Her mother loves her no matter what.
 She thinks she is beautiful – the best thing that happened to her.
-So many other children born with cleft conditions experience the opposite; their mothers and fathers feel shame and fear instead of happiness and love when they see their children for the first time.
+So many other children born with cleft conditions experience the opposite; their mothers and fathers feel fear instead of happiness and love when they see their children for the first time.
 Iris has felt love from the very beginning.

 But what Iris shares with nearly every child affected by cleft is the feeling of being different, not fitting in and not feeling equal to her peers.
 Though Iris goes to school with her friends, she always hides her face whenever she is among strangers.
 She’s used to living life in the shadows of her friends and family.

 Iris and her mother, Sandra, have taken the bus for five hours from their hometown of Matagalpa to the capital city of Managua, where an Operation Smile cleft care center is located.
 They’re coming so Iris can finally receive surgery after so many years without treatment.

 Sandra has tried before to have her daughter treated at a regional hospital.
 The first time, Iris got sick.
 The next time, they just couldn´t afford the trip.